two-dimensional implicit plotting

 For similar reasons, a sample-based method cannot be used to detect isolated points which should be plotted.

-If expr or f is a set or list (for the first two calling sequences), then its members are plotted together.
+If expr or f is a set or list (for the first four calling sequences), then its members are plotted together.
 If it is a list, then particular option values can also be given as lists, with elements corresponding to elements of expr or f.
 The options that can take lists as values are: color, coords, grid, legend, linestyle, numpoints, style, symbol, symbolsize, thickness, and transparency.

 Note that implicitplot with the default settings does not do well for problems where the solution curve is very close to a region in which the expression being plotted becomes undefined or complex valued (for example expressions containing ln, where the argument can become negative).
 For problems of this class, the ideal approach is to increase the initial grid until points appear in the region, then increase gridrefine until the points describe a smooth curve.